-Do we have low oxalate greens?
-That’s a yes according to many pieces of research.
+Do we have super low oxalate greens?
+The answer is yes, according to many pieces of research.
 Well, findings show most plants manufacture oxalates as a protective chemical against certain bugs that eat them.
 For instance, greens that are more susceptible to attack i.e. chard, spinach, and beet greens will always have a higher level of the compound oxalate as their survival mechanism.

 The benefit of eating low oxalate foods cannot be overstated because clinical tests have claimed they help reduce the chances of kidney stone formation.
 Now let’s mention upfront some greens known best to be low in oxalic acid.

 The answer for 7 low oxalate greens you can use frequently is as below – (Name and Approximate Amount per 100mg):

 - Kale <3.2mg